-The Designated Safeguarding Lead has attended Brook Traffic Light Training (November 2021) which will support in identifying developmentally typical behaviours or those that may be referred to as problematic or harmful.
+The Designated Safeguarding Lead has attended Brook Traffic Light Training (May 2022) which will support in identifying developmentally typical behaviours or those that may be referred to as problematic or harmful.

-Children do not always feel able to speak out about their experiences of peer-on-peer sexual abuse.
+Children do not always feel able to speak out about their experience of child-on-child sexual abuse.
 They may be afraid of:

 - being considered a 'snitch'

 - getting in trouble themselves

 - how they will be perceived by others

-- teachers or other adults not being discrete
+- teachers or adults not being discrete

-- their parents being informed
+- their parents being informed.